Thursday, January 22, 2026

 The Traveler, Part II - Chapter 11: The Confluence

 This is an excerpt from a time travel epic I have been working on called The Traveler.
-In Part I, Charlie arrives from in the year 2024 from the future, requesting the assistance of Laurel Verona to help him stock an impeding apocalypse known as The Dark Day.
+In Part I, Charlie arrives from in the year 2024 from the future, requesting the assistance of Laurel Verona to help him stop an impeding apocalypse known as The Dark Day.
 In Part II, Charlie and Laurel travel to Charlie's time, the year 2123, where two factions battle to repair damages made to the timeline.

 In this scene, Laurel and Charlie are tasked with recovering information about the assassination of Vice President Andrew Schmitt, an event that is believed to trigger global war, leading to the end of the world.